mykysha/basicGo/README.md

 # Strings:
 ## palindrome - program that checks if a word is a palindrome

-## anagram - program that checks if two words are anagrams
+## anagram - program that checks if two wordst are anagrams